Biography

 Elana J Fertig, PhD, FAIMBE

-Dr. Fertig advances a new predictive medicine paradigm for oncology by converging systems biology with translational technology development.
+Dr. Fertig advances a new predictive medicine paradigm for oncology by converging systems biology with multi-omics technology development.
 Her computational cancer biology research is inspired by her background as a NASA fellow in weather prediction.
-She aims to invent computational techniques that use multi-platform high-throughput precancer and tumor datasets to forecast the cellular and molecular pathways of future cancer progression and therapeutic resistance.
-An authority in computational oncology, Dr. Fertig has been a leader in establishing spatial multi-omics technologies, matrix factorization, and transfer learning as current mainstays in bioinformatics.
-Her combined expertise in computational oncology, chaos theory, nonlinear dynamics, and tumor immunotherapy ensure translational relevance and mechanistic validation of computational findings.
-Beyond algorithm development, Dr. Fertig’s transdisciplinary expertise enables her to lead large-scale, team-science projects adapting cutting-edge molecular profiling technologies to human clinical trials to uncover new therapeutic interception pathways.
-Her transdisciplinary research has made her a sought after mentor and recognized leader of new training paradigms that converge oncologists, pathologists, basic biologists, computational investigators, and engineers to advance the next generation of computationally-driven oncology care.
+She aims to invent computational techniques that blend multi-platform high-throughput with mechanistic mathematical modeling and artificial intelligence methods to forecast the cellular and molecular pathways of tumor progression and therapeutic response over time.
+Her combined expertise in computational oncology, chaos theory, nonlinear dynamics, and tumor immunotherapy ensures translational relevance and mechanistic validation of computational findings.
+Dr. Fertig has been a leader in establishing spatial multi-omics technologies, matrix factorization, and transfer learning as current mainstays in bioinformatics.
+Beyond algorithm development, Dr. Fertig’s transdisciplinary expertise enables her to lead large-scale, team-science projects, adapting cutting-edge molecular profiling technologies to human biospecimen research and clinical trials to uncover new therapeutic interception pathways.
+Beyond the lab, she is a recognized leader in developing new training paradigms that converge oncologists, pathologists, basic biologists, computational investigators, and engineers to advance the next generation of computationally-driven cancer research.